Executive Committee (ExCom) Election Information

 Do not vote online if you have mailed or intend to mail a ballot.

 Online link for the voting ballot can be found here*.
+Please scroll to the bottom of the link to vote.

 Dec 31: Excom ballots (votes) due.
 When you follow the link, please make sure to scroll down and select the group for Long Island before you cast your votes.
 Thank you.